-- Online activities which will augment practically the theory learned in class as well as prepare the students for writing a Computer Based Exam (CBE); - Provision for consultations with lecturers outside online sessions; and - Supplementary activities on the ACCA portal.
+- Distance learning activities which will augment practically the theory learned in class as well as prepare the students for writing a Computer Based Exam (CBE); - Provision for consultations with lecturers outside distance sessions; and - Supplementary activities on the ACCA portal.

-Students who have successfully completed the Diploma in Accountancy or any other accounting related qualification equivalent to NQF level 6, or completion or exemption of ACCA Foundation Level of Association of Chartered Certified Accountants (ACCA).
+Students who have successfully completed the Diploma (Accountancy) (D3A15Q) or any other accounting-related qualification equivalent to NQF level 6, or completion or exemption of ACCA Foundation Level of Association of Chartered Certified Accountants (ACCA).

 LEARNING ACTIVITIES

 ACTIVITY HOURS CREDITS

-Online (Lectures) 50 -
+Distance learning (Lectures) 50 -

 Workshops - -

 Work-based learning - -

-Independent reading/ interacting with learning material/online activities 50 -
+Independent reading/ interacting with learning material/distance activities 50 -

 Preparation for and completion of assignments and other assessment activities 60 -

 Tutorials - -

 Other (specify) -

 Total hours 160 -

 Total number of credits - 0

-- The online SLP will offer 50 hours online lectures, over a term (7 weeks). - The SLP will be run over a term, in both semesters.
+- The distance SLP will offer 50 hours distance lectures, over a term (7 weeks). - The SLP will be run over a term, in both semesters.